• Skip to primary navigation

 5. They do the important tasks first

-The most important tasks, as it happens, are also usually the most boring or nerve-wracking.
+The most important tasks, as it happens, are also typically the most boring or nerve-wracking.
 Do them first!

-I don’t always follow this advice, which is possibly why I’m not half as productive as I’d like to be, but if each day you’re coming to your do-list and seeing tasks that make you want to take a hike, just do them and get them over with.
-Then you can spend the rest of the day enjoying the work you have left over, instead of dreading what’s to come.
+If you’re coming to your desk each day and seeing a to-do list that makes you want to take a hike, just tackle some of these difficult tasks in the morning and get them over with.
+That way, you can spend the rest of the day enjoying the work you have left over, instead of dreading what’s to come.

 6. They create schedules and stick to them

-I’d say that for 95% of people, the scheduled time is a much better use of their time and energy than a day when anything goes.
-I used to be very skeptical of schedules, but I’ve found that the more I set out a time for things, the more likely it is that they’ll get done.
+For 95% of people, the scheduled time is a much better use of their time and energy than a day when anything goes.
+I used to be very sceptical of schedules, but I’ve found that the more I set out a time for things, the more likely it is that they’ll get done.

 7. They ask for help

-Do what you excel at and what you enjoy, and if you’re lucky enough to be able to afford it, leave the rest to someone else.
+That’s the final secret productive writers share: Do what you excel at and what you enjoy, and if you’re lucky enough to afford it, leave the rest to someone else.

 FREE RESOURCE: